biopython/biopython.github.io/wiki/GSOC2011_MocapyExt.md

 `densities_plugin p("test_module", "DensitiesClassName");`
 `densities_adapter n = p.densities(`*`argument` `list`*`);`

-The given *argument list* would parametrize the initialization of Densities object.
+The given *argument list* (up to 6 arguments are supported) would parametrize the initialization of Densities object.
 Parameters are forwarded to the Python API and converted using the type conversion facilities provided by the Boost.Python library.
 The mechanism is general and the user can convert any arbitrary type T to its equivalent in Python.

 The parameters are forwarded via const-references.
 This method accepts and forwards arbitrary typed arguments, at the cost of always treating